-Rotating your forearms too late leaves the clubface open this resulting in a slice while doing it too early will close the clubface too early producing inconsistent results.
+Rotating your forearms too late leaves the club face open, resulting in a golf slice.
+On the other hand, doing it too early will close the club’s face too early, producing inconsistent results.

-As the swing is generally complete within fractions of a second the timing of the rotation
+This is because the swing is generally complete within fractions of a second of the timing of the rotation.

 When your forearms touch, you release the object in your hands.

-An early release will let the object fly towards the right.
-A late release will throw the object towards the left.
+An early release will let the object fly toward the right.
+A late release will throw the object toward the left.

-A perfect release will throw the object towards the target.
+A perfect release will throw the object toward the target.

-The direction of your divots is a good indication of your swing path.
-The divot of a slice generating swing path will start farther away from you and end up closer to you.
+The divot of a slice-generating swing path will start farther away from you and end up closer to you.